Tutorial 3 - Threads, mutexes and signals #

 pthread_t tid;

-} argsThrower_t;
+} thrower_args_t;

 void* throwing_func(void* args);

-int throwBall(UINT *seedptr);
+int throw_ball(unsigned int* seedptr);

 int main(int argc, char** argv)